 In smaller organizations, you may be the one running the show and could be tasked with everything from setting security policy to managing the technical aspects of security (and everything in between).

-In a larger organization, the role of the IT security manager typically assumes a more narrow focus and you can be expected to play one of two roles:
+In a larger organization, the role of IT security management typically assumes a more narrow focus and you can be expected to play one of two roles:

 - A technical security manager.
 In this role, you would be in charge of security systems, such as firewalls, data protection controls, patching, encryption, vulnerability scanning, pen testing, and so on.
 You would also manage the team that oversees the proper deployment, configuration, and functioning of these systems.

 - A program security manager.
 This is a more strategic role that would see you engaged in the world of risk management and cyber risk mitigation.
 Typically, this individual is involved in evaluating vendor risk, examining vendor contracts or terms of service, helping different teams around the organization understand third-party risk and data privacy issues, and more.

 Of course, an IT security manager’s role and responsibilities are going to vary tremendously based on the size of the team and the industry.
 But there are still a number of critical functions tasked to this individual at nearly any organization.
 We’ve organized those roles and responsibilities below.